dannyyounes/currency-convertor/README.md

 `npm install`

 ### Step 3: Setup Database
 The next step is to setup the database tables.
-Run the following command:
+Run the following command from the application root:

 `php artisan migrate`

 ### Step 4: Sign up to Market Data Api and Setup
+To perform currency conversions, we use the website API Layer.
+We specifically use Exchanges Rates Data API https://apilayer.com/marketplace/description/exchangerates_data-api.
+You may sign up for free for this service.
+Simply copy your api key from your account settings and place it into the .env

+Add the following configuration:

+`DATA_EXCHANGE_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx <- Place your key here`

 ### Step 5: Start Horizon
+To run jobs in the application, the horizon application will need to be started.
+If you have supervisord setup, you may use this.
+The horizon queue will need to be run via Redis, please ensure that you have this setup. https://laravel.com/docs/9.x/redis

+To start the horizon queue, run the following command:

+`php artisan horizon`

 ### Step 6: Start Web sockets
+To execute events, we use the laravel web sockets by beyondco.
+To start the web sockets service, simply run the following command:

+`php artisan websockets:serve`

+### Configuration file